joshalva23/Flask-Mailer/Readme.md

-To use Gmail SMPTP server,
+To use Gmail SMTP server,
 > - Go to 'Manage Accounts'
 > - Check if 2FA is enabled.
 If not, enable it.
 > - Go to app passwords.